top of page

 A “general member” is defined as an adult scholar or a parent/guardian of a child attending Lighthouse Academy.
 In order to be a member in good standing, at least one parent/guardian from each family will:

-1. Read the Lighthouse Academy Governing Documents and
+1. Read and discuss the Lighthouse Academy Governing Documents and signify agreement by signing the Member Compact.

-3. Junior Program parents remain on campus the entire time their Junior Program child is on campus to assist with the operation of the commonwealth.
-In the case of extenuating circumstances a variance may be requested and reviewed by the Executive Board. (see Section 4.4).
-In addition:
+3. Junior Program parents remain on campus the entire time their Junior Program child is on campus.

 4. Participate in the commonwealth, Scholar Program, Junior Program, or Parent Program by